SolOpizzi/SolOpizzi/README.md

 - 📫 How to reach me **sol.opizzi98@gmail.com**
 - Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/sol-opizzi/) 🏆.
 - ⚡ Fun fact :- Food and Music🎵 are the reasons to live.
+- I'm a Computer Science Engineering Student (Graduating in 2023).
+- I do VFX Editing (After Effects, Cinema 4d, Blender) in my Free Time.
+- I love to solve Data Structure and Algorithm Problems with C++.

 <hr>